h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/function_table.md

 * 0x69d6: Some of the initialization routines run at boot (TODO: Confirm this)
 * 0xffb6: Routine that waits for the DMA to finish.
 This function is in HIRAM, which means that something has to write it there first
 * 0x2062: Updates the current piece, preview piece and the next preview piece.
 Calls the RNG function also
-* 0x26ea: A Wrapper for the RNG function.
-Sets up some register values
+* 0x26ea: A Wrapper for function that updates the piece sprite
-* 0x2ad1: The RNG function itself
+* 0x2ad1: The sprite update function called by 0x26ea

 ##### Reset Vector